Skip to main content

 Entering the U.S.

-2. It is recommended to have copies of these documents stored electonically in case originals are lost or inaccessible.
+3. It is recommended to have copies of these documents stored electronically in case originals are lost or inaccessible.

-3. Upon entry to the U.S. a Form I-94 will be generated for you electronically.
+4. Upon entry to the U.S., a Form I-94 will be generated for you electronically.
 This form will show your entry date and status.
-We recommend that you print out a copy of this form each time your travel outside of the U.S. and re-enter to verify that you have entered the U.S. in the approriate status.
+We recommend that you print out a copy of this form each time you travel outside of the U.S. and re-enter to verify that you have entered the U.S. in the appropriate status.

-Please contact GA_CISS@bentley.edu if your arrival will be delayed, or if you will not be attending Bentley University.
+Please contact the CISS at GA_CISS@bentley.edu if your arrival is delayed or if you will not be attending Bentley University.

 Post Arrival Information